-It’s not a secret that Indonesians often use plants to cure illness.
-Well, this garden has Taman Usada.
-Taman Usada introduces what plants commonly used as medicines.
+It’s not a secret that Indonesians often use plants to cure illnesses.
+Well, Bali Botanic Garden has one in Taman Usada.
+Taman Usada introduces plants commonly use as medicines.
 The garden even has 300 species inside.
-15 of them are considered rare, derived from Bali itself.
+Shortly, there are 15 of them considered rare, derived from Bali itself.

 Find well-known medicinal plants such as fennel, turmeric, ginger, and many others here.
 Take ginger as an example.
 The rhizome is great for diabetic patients.
 As the ginger lowers the glucose level quite effectively.
 While turmeric, once simmered, the water can help to lower cholesterol levels.
 But of course, this should be taken routinely for greater results.

 Try visiting this garden mostly built on ferns and mosses.
 From first sight, the garden doesn’t seem to be surreal.
-But as visitors walk more, tall ferns build an umbrella that could block sunlight.
+But as sightseers walk more, tall ferns build an umbrella that could block sunlight.
 So the surrounding is dark due to the dense plants.
 Not only that but there is also a dinosaur statue surrounded by ferns and mosses.

 The garden occupies a 2-hectare area, pretty wide to walk in.
 Inside the garden, there are almost 200 ferns and mosses being conserved.
 There are plant labels conveying tidbit information about the plant.
 Some species are endemic to Bali.
 While others are obtained from other areas.

 Take fern tree Dicksonia Timorense from Timor island.
 This fern has distinct features compared to other ferns under the same genus.
-Which makes the discoverers took the fern to learn at Bali around 1996.
+Which makes the discoverers take the fern to learn at Bali around 1996.
 To date, the fern is standing tall in Bali Botanic Garden.

 Bali never fails to avidly show how Hindu influence is strongly prominent on the island.
 In Bali Botanic Garden, there are statues from the Ramayana epic.
 The giant Kumbakarna Laga statue scuffles with monkeys.
 The statues portray one of the sad scenes of the Ramayana war story.